jhs2jhs/AliCloud_Demo_ODPS_TrafficAnalysis/README.md

 # Dataworks

 DataWorks is a Big Data platform product launched by Alibaba Cloud.
 It provides one-stop Big Data development, data permission management, offline job scheduling, and other features.
 You can read more on [product page](https://www.alibabacloud.com/product/ide).

-## Key features
+It includes key features, such as:

 1. Development Visualization: You can drag and drop nodes to create a workflow.
 You can also edit and debug your code online, and ask other developers to join you.
 2. Multiple Task Types: Supports data integration, MaxCompute SQL, MaxCompute MR, machine learning, and shell tasks.
 3. Strong Scheduling Capability: Runs millions of tasks concurrently and supports hourly, daily, weekly, and monthly schedules.